mmar58/MMAR-Grid/readme.md

   * GridMovementController: Bomberman-style 4/8-way tile movement with dash
   * ExplosionManager: tile-by-tile explosion visualisation and blocking

+## Install

+You can use any **one** of the following three methods:

+* Download and import from Asset Store.
+* Unity **Package Manager → Add package by Git URL** `https://github.com/mmar58/MMAR-Grid.git`
+* Clone the repo anywhere on your machine, and use `Install package from disk` from Package Manager.
+* Copy the repo in your unity project

 ## Core Concepts

 ### GridManager